fobo66/personal-website/_posts/2020-08-28-bookcrossing-mobile-postmortem.md

 ## Initial development

 Once I figured out what to do, I chose then-popular MVP architectural pattern for my new app that was implemented with help of Moxy library.
+It was quite straightforward, given the amount of code on Stackoverflow ready for copying and pasting right into the project.
+For non-trivial issues I've picked some libraries from Github with decent amount of stars.

 ## Release